aria-systems-group/Formal-Deep-Kernel-Synthesis/README.md

 Some modifications have been made from their main branch to produce needed outputs, hence the inclusion of the folder here.

-This also makes use of the PosteriorBounds.jl repo [5], which is automatically added to the Julia package manager via juliacall.
+This also makes use of the PosteriorBounds.jl repo [5], which is must be added to the Julia package manager as described below.

 ## Installation